Editing

 Branching off a previous version

-If you undo to a previous version and then send a new Edit message, the new edit is based on the version you undid to.
+If you undo to a previous version and then send a new change request, the new edit is based on the version you undid to.
 It effectively branches the timeline from that point.
 The older “forward” versions are still there in Redo, but future edits follow the new branch.

 Retry